olympiaobr/ai-rag-quiz/data/data_example.md

 What is a hallucination?
  A hallucination in AI refers to when a model generates information that sounds plausible but is factually incorrect or unsupported by the training data.

-Closed source vs Open source LLMs

-Closed-source LLMs are proprietary, with code and models kept private, while open-source LLMs allow public access to the model architecture and often the training data, enabling more transparency and community-driven improvements.

 Prompt engineering